paritytech/substrate/frame/alliance/README.md

 - Ally: An account who would like to join the alliance.
 To become a voting member, Fellow or Founder, it will need approval from the `MembershipManager` origin.
 Any account can join as an Ally either by placing a deposit or by nomination from a voting member.
-- Blacklist: A list of bad websites and addresses, items can be added or removed by Founders and Fellows.
+- Unscrupulous List: A list of bad websites and addresses, items can be added or removed by Founders and Fellows.

 ## Interface